poupuu/streamlit-obesity-level-fastapi/README.md

 # Obesity Prediction with Streamlit & FastAPI

 ## Summary:
-Predicts obesity categories based several related data for classification model that exported into pkl to deploy into streamlit with FastAPI
+Predicts obesity categories based several related data for classification model that exported into pkl to deploy into streamlit with FastAPI as backend

 ## Problem:
 Obesity is a major health issue, early identification for risk prevention is a key, the goal is to create an accessible tool that can: